Tucson Immigrant Workers' Project

 Public Policy Research

-Through its advocacy on behalf of immigrant workers, the Project has achieved the following successes in the past few years:
+Through its advocacy on behalf of immigrant workers, the Project has achieved the following recent successes:

 - The Project received over $5,000 for an undocumented woman worker in a seafood processing plant who was denied overtime pay and underpaid for hours worked.
 The Project filed a lawsuit in state court and eventually negotiated a settlement.